 In contrast, the Individuals with Disabilities Education Act (IDEA) governs K-12 students with disabilities by providing services for identifying, evaluating and planning an IEP (Individual education plan).
 Colleges do not necessarily provide the same accommodations that were provided in the high school IEP since the reasons for accommodations in high school are different than in college.
 College accommodations focus on accessibility.

 The diagnosis of a disability does not necessarily imply the need for accommodations.
 Degree of impairment and current functioning are critical factors in the determining of appropriate accommodations.
 The documentation provided to Hartwick must be thorough enough to support the specific accommodation requested.
 If an individual request accommodations for symptoms not reported in the documentation, further information will be required.
-In summary, the college student requesting an accommodation must demonstrate that he/she has a physical or mental impairment that substantially limits a life function that includes walking, seeing, hearing, speaking, breathing, learning, working, caring for oneself, and performing manual tasks.
+In summary, the college student requesting an accommodation must demonstrate that he/she has a physical or psychological impairment that substantially limits a life function that includes walking, seeing, hearing, speaking, breathing, learning, working, caring for oneself, and performing manual tasks.

 Information for New Students Click here!